 No matter who will be sitting in the Oval Office on January 21, 2021, they will be confronted with multiple nuclear crises.
 They will have to make choices that will affect whether we are living in a world in which the number of nuclear weapons is going up or going down.
 These choices will be related to both internal and external policies.
 Should we use nuclear weapons first in a crisis?
 Do we need more than one person involved in the authorization of a nuclear strike?
 Is it is a good idea to invest in new low-yield nuclear capabilities?
 Should we reenter what's left of the Iran Deal?
 How do we make arms control agreements with Russia when the trust between our nations is broken?

 Join the World Affairs Council of New Hampshire and the League of Conservation Voters for the final installment in our virtual Global Tipping Points speaker series this Fall!
-Our December edition will feature President Obama's chief climate negotiator and current Brookings nonresident senior fellow, Todd Stern, as well as President of the American Security Project, Brigadier General Stephen Cheney, as they believe a strategy to combat climate change will look like under a new Biden administration and what the election's results mean for the world's climate future.
+Our December edition will feature United States Senator from New Hampshire, Jeanne Shaheen, President Obama's chief climate negotiator and current Brookings nonresident senior fellow, Todd Stern, as well as President of the American Security Project, Brigadier General Stephen Cheney, as they discuss what they believe a strategy to combat climate change will look like under a new Biden administration and what the election's results mean for the world's climate future.